Detailed course offerings (Time Schedule) are available for

 Provides in-depth instruction on selected special topics relating to the use, access to, and impact of pharmaceuticals, vaccines, and diagnostics/medical devices in global health.
 Credit/no-credit only.

 Further develops foundations in the principles of diabetes management and provides practice in application of diabetes-care principles.
 Develops knowledge and abilty to assess, manage, educate, and monitor patients with diabetes.
+Prerequisite: either PHARM 560; PHARM 564, or permission of the School of Pharmacy.
 Credit/no-credit only.
+Offered: Sp.

 Introduces the basic biostatistical concepts used in the medical literature, and the various study designs.
 Develops students' skills in critically evaluating the medical literature, with the goal of applying these skills to clinical practice.
 Prerequisite: PHARM 584; PHARM 585; PHARM 586.
 Offered: A.